 Scholarship America does not sell or share donor information with external organizations.

-Nearly fifty percent of college students drop out – citing the need to work to make ends meet as the number one reason.
-You have the power to change the ending of Ben’s story.
+More than half of college students today do not make it to their graduation day – and the need to work to make ends meet is the most common reason for dropping out.
+You have the power to change the ending of Emily’s story.